 Users need to remain cautious about phishing attempts by fake copies of the website, leading to the leakage of critical user data and information.
 Therefore, MEW offers sign-in methods such as a mnemonic key phrase unique to each user, thereby providing as much security as possible.

 This testnet wallet aims to bridge the gap between user experience and scalability issues on the Ethereum network.
-Being a testnet as of now, Matic wallet has not been made public and does support the transfer of mainnet, i.e., real tokens.
+Being a testnet as of now, the Matic wallet has not been made public and does support the transfer of the mainnet, i.e., real tokens.